BenjaminHamon/JobOrchestra/documentation/setup.md

 The [integration tests](../test/integration) use basic scripts and configuration, which can serve as an example.
 For a more complex use case, see the project [JobOrchestra-Configuration](https://github.com/BenjaminHamon/JobOrchestra-Configuration).

-Users are managed in the service and website.
-The first administrator should be created using using the CLI directly.

 ## Database